jhlagado/working-with-custom-elements/manuscript/chapter-01.md

 [See a working version here](https://codepen.io/jhlagado/pen/BOEwZN?editors=1100).

-You can see that only the DOM associated with the expression ${new Date().toLocaleTimeString()} is being updated.
+You can see that only the DOM associated with the expression `${new Date().toLocaleTimeString()}` is being updated.

 ![We only update the parts of the DOM that need changing](images/ch1-dom-changes.gif)

 ## Expressions in Literals

 The dollar brace ${} syntax allows you to put any valid [JavaScript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) inside a template literal.
-For example, 2 + 3, user.firstName, or formatName(user) are all valid JavaScript expressions which can be used for [expression interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Expression_interpolation).
+For example, `2 + 3`, `user.firstName`, or `formatName(user)` are all valid JavaScript expressions which can be used for [expression interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Expression_interpolation).

-In the example below, we embed the result of calling a JavaScript function, formatName(user) into an h1 element.
+In the example below, we embed the result of calling a JavaScript function, `formatName(user)` into an `h1` element.

     function formatName(user) {
       return user.firstName + ' ' + user.lastName;